 Angus Taylor wrote an open letter, published in the Daily Bellylaugh, to Sydney mayor Clover Moore criticising her for supposedly spending $14 million dollars on domestic travel and nearly $2 million dollars on international travel.
 The document Taylor quotes is a forgery and the amounts spent were in the thousands not millions.
 Taylor has refused to disclose from where he obtained the fake document and also refuses all Freedom of Information requests from the media that might give an insight.
 Taylor’s wife, Louise Clegg, had planned to run for mayor of Sydney against Clover Moore10.

-When the Taylor forged document investigation was referred to the NSW police, Morrison called his former neighbour commissioner Mick Fuller and if there was any investigation it was closed down.
+When the Taylor forged document investigation was referred to the NSW police, Morrison called his former neighbour, NSW police commissioner Mick Fuller and if there was any investigation it was closed down.
 The matter was referred to the Australian Federal Police and they “determined it is unlikely further investigation will result in obtaining sufficient evidence to substantiate a commonwealth offence”.
 It had previously emerged that police did not interview Taylor or Moore before dropping the investigation11-12.

-George Christensen charges tax payers for domestic flights and ComCar transport that were part of his trips to known red light districts of the Philippines.
+George Christensen charged tax payers for domestic flights and ComCar transport that were part of his trips to known red light districts of the Philippines.
 When he is caught he simply pays back $2,100 with no consequences14.

 Barnaby Joyce ran up a bill of $675,000 over 9 months in his role as Special Drought Envoy.
 When asked what he did in the role, Joyce explained that he sent his “report” in the form of multiple text messages to Morrison.
 When The Guardian submitted a Freedom Of Information request for these texts, it was rejected on the grounds that Morrison was too busy to retrieve them.
 For some reason, Barnaby Joyce was seemingly too busy to provide them too15-17.